y-arjun-y/arjunyadav/blog-posts/the-argentine-paradox.md

 Now, was austerity needed in both countries? *While both countries saw major government spending*, the economies of both Argentina and the U.K. could not be more different: one still relies heavily on agriculture while the other is one of the most diversified and globalised economies in the world.

-Another aspect to consider is the timing of austerity measures taking place in both countries, the U.K.'s spending cuts towards the NHS left it in a much worse place to be during the COVID-19 pandemic ([a storm that Argentina did quite well in compared to the rest of the world]()), resulting in harsher criticism on how we got to this point.
-Add an energy crisis caused by the Russian-Ukraine war and it's no wonder Labour won a landslide last month.
+Another aspect to consider is the timing of austerity measures taking place in both countries, the U.K.'s spending cuts towards the NHS left it in a much worse place to be during the COVID-19 pandemic (a storm that Argentina did relatively quite well), resulting in harsher criticism on how we got to this point.
+Add an energy crisis caused by the Russian-Ukraine war and it's no wonder Labour won a landslide last month (even though [the spending proposed in their manifesto leading up to the election is one of their most fiscally conservative yet](https://news.sky.com/video/analysis-how-does-labours-manifesto-stack-up-against-the-other-parties-13152494)).